carthage-software/mago/docs/fundamentals/shared-reporting-options.md

 - **CI/CD & Machine-Readable:** `github`, `gitlab`, `json`, `checkstyle`
 - **Summaries:** `count`, `code-count`

-For more details on which formats support terminal paging, see the [Pager Support](/fundamentals/pager-support.md) documentation.

 ## Baseline

 These flags are used to manage baseline files for ignoring pre-existing issues.
 This feature is available for `mago lint` and `mago analyze`.